mpenet/alia/README.md

 (it's the only one I know that use the new protocol) and you can trust [datastax](http://datastax.com/) people to improve and maintain it.

-Their driver is very complete, alia's code without the tests is around 200 lines.

 Thrift clients are still very relevant though, CQL3 brings a lot of high level features, but for now it still feels incomplete on some aspects.